 The Seima Protected Forest is one of the most important areas for Asian Elephant conservation with a breeding population of over 120 head in 300,000 hectares of natural elephant habitat.
 The project funds a Wild Elephant Protection Team.
 Their main tasks involve protecting the Seima forest by preventing illegal activities such as illegal logging, hunting, trapping and land clearance.

-There is always a range of tasks to be carried out by volunteers and you will work with our local staff on some or all of the following:
+Volunteers always have a range of tasks to do and you will work with our local staff on some or all of the following:

 - Learning about the sanctuary and the elephants.